anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 * Starter code: [LunarLander.zip](LunarLander.zip)
 * Upload solutions via Gradescope as: `LunarLander.kt`

+**If you plan on working on your own computer, you need to follow these instructions to either [set up your personal Mac computer](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=160536) or [set up your personal Windows computer](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=160646).**
+There are several things that you need to install and a particular way that you need to do it for everything to work.

 ## Goals

 This assignment is designed to help you practice the following: